Vessel / Boat Registration

 Do I Need to Come In?

 You can renew your vessel registration or obtain a replacement registration online.
 You will need to provide personal identifying information of the vessel’s owner to log in and complete the transaction.
 If you renew online, you will receive your registration in the mail within 7-10 business days.
 You can also request an emailed confirmation receipt that can be used until the registration arrives in the mail.
 When paying by credit / debit card keep in mind that a 2.4% convenience fee applies (min. $2.00).
 Convenience fees are collected by the credit / debit card vendor and are not retained by our office.

 When you renew your registration by mail, you will receive your registration within 10-15 business days.

 Renew using our secure drop box

 Want to cut down a little on the payment processing time?
-Then drop your payment off using our secure drop box which is located inside each of our service centers.
+Then drop your payment off using our secure drop box which is located inside each of our service centers, no reservation needed.
 Just keep in mind that you need to drop your payment off during regular business hours.
 We do not provide 24/7 access to our drop boxes.

 Registration Dates and Deadlines

 |Private Owned||Midnight of the first registered owner’s birthday|

 How Fees are Determined